project-team-CMPE207/term_project/README.md

 * 4 servers communicate with each other to sync pictures (the picuture files themselves and the picutre info)

 ## Contract & protocol to follow
 The guidelines below should be followed by everyone in order to have predictable hehavior in server-server communications.
+The methods for sending files/notifications are defined in file_server_lib.php; include it in your scripts whenever you need to call them.
 * a picture has 4 properties(for simplicity we call them the 'picture info'):
   - id: derived from md5 value of the picture file.
 Required
   - title: title of the picture.
 Required